A topic from the subject of Standardization in Chemistry.

 Key Points

-- Primary Standards: Pure, stable compounds with well-defined composition, used to standardize titrants.
+• Primary Standards: Pure, stable compounds with well-defined composition and high molar mass, used to standardize titrants.
+Examples include potassium hydrogen phthalate (KHP) and sodium carbonate (Na2CO3).

-- Titrant: Solution of known concentration used to react with the analyte.
+• Titrant: A solution of known concentration used to react with the analyte (the substance being analyzed) in a titration.

-- Indicator: Substance that changes color at the equivalence point, indicating the end of the titration.
+• Indicator: A substance that changes color near the equivalence point, signaling the end of the titration.
+The choice of indicator depends on the specific titration.

-- Equivalence Point: The point in a titration where the moles of titrant added are chemically equivalent to the moles of analyte present.
+• Equivalence Point: The point in a titration where the moles of titrant added are stoichiometrically equivalent to the moles of analyte present.
+This is a theoretical point.

-- Titrate the primary standard solution with the titrant until the equivalence point is reached.
+3. Titrate the primary standard solution with the titrant to be standardized using a suitable indicator.

-- Calculate the molarity of the titrant using the stoichiometry of the reaction and the mass of primary standard used.
+5. Calculate the molarity (or concentration) of the titrant using stoichiometry and the known mass and molar mass of the primary standard.

 Importance